lyu-yx/UEDG/README.md

 #  UEDG:Uncertainty-Edge Dual Guided Camouflage Object Detection

 Full version of Code will release once this paper accepted.
+While the testing results has been released.
 ## 1. Features

 <p align="center">